godotengine/godot-docs/tutorials/best_practices/scene_organization.rst

 So, a developer starts work on a game only to stop at the vast possibilities before them.
 They might know what they want to do, what systems they want to have, but *where* to put them all?
 Well, how one goes about making their game is always up to them.
-One can construct node trees in myriad ways.
+One can construct node trees in countless ways.
 But, for those who are unsure, this helpful guide can give them a sample of a decent structure to start with.